This article has links to products and services we love, which we may make commission from.

 Kids don’t get to have all the fun in Edinburgh.

 At Ballie Ballerson (14 Forrest Rd) you can dive into a giant ball pit with over a million balls then celebrate with a cocktail.

 You can also order pizza and listen to the DJ play tunes.

 Ski at Pentlands

-Sure, there might not be much in the way of snow for skiing in Scotland but you can ski all year round at Midlothian Snowsports Centre, Hillend.
+Sure, there might not be much snow for skiing in Scotland, but you can ski all year round at Midlothian Snowsports Centre, Hillend.

 Midlothian Snowsports Centre features in our guide on things to do at night in Edinburgh.

 Foxlake (Dunbar, East Lothian) is home to the UK’s first ropes over water course, wakeboarding and segway activities.

 Unique Things to Do in Edinburgh by Tour